 In the final, the Rovers faced a rampant Kilmarnock side at Celtic Park.
 Kilmarnock edged their opposition narrowly with a 3-2 victory and the Rovers had to settle for leaving the tournament as runners-up.

 Although greater success has eluded Albion Rovers ever since, they have demonstrated their ingenuity and ability to adapt to change by introducing a ‘pay what you can’ season ticket scheme for the 2014/15 season.

 In 1961, the Rovers’ first introduced a badge, featuring symbols of the two parent clubs: a rose superimposed over a pair of crossing cutlasses.
-A variation of this badge has been in use ever since.
-Below is my initial redesign, which was published on 19 November 2014:
+A variation of this badge has been in use since that time.

-In considering an update, I have determined that my previous redesign, while a slight improvement on the current badge, was lacking.
-For the new badge, I decided to make more drastic changes.
-Being that the ‘Albion Rovers’ name has never featured on a badge in full, I included this within an outer ring.
-For the centre shield, I decided to divide the space into triangular quadrants, with a slightly-modified football in the top position and with Albion’s rose and Rovers’ cutlasses in the left and right positions, respectively.
-In the bottom quadrant, I have placed an anvil below a flame. represent the Rovers’ locale, namely, Coatbridge.
+Being that the full ‘Albion Rovers’ name has never featured on the club’s kit, I included this within an outer ring.
+I also included the club’s founding date.
+For the central shield, I decided to divide the space into triangular quadrants, with a football in the top position and with redesigned versions of Albion FC’s rose and Rovers FC’s cutlasses in the left and right positions, respectively.
+In the bottom quadrant, I have placed an anvil below a flame.
+The latter images represent the Rovers’ locale, namely, Coatbridge.
 The Coatbridge coat of arms features a tower topped with flames, representing the iron and steel industries of Coatbridge.
 The Coatbridge burgh seal, introduced after the town gained burgh status in 1885, features an assortment of industrial images, including an anvil.
-Below is my 2019 redesign:

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.